BeamMW/docs-gitbook/bridges/creating-cross-chain-transactions.md

 ### The Bridges app is located in the Beam Wallet DApp store

-Launch the DApp Store in Beam Wallet and select the "Bridges app".&#x20;
+Launch the DApp Store in Beam Wallet and select the "Bridges app".

 <figure><img src=".gitbook/assets/image.png" alt=""><figcaption></figcaption></figure>